Do you constantly worry about harming others, contamination, "bad thoughts," things being "just so," and/or uncertainty?

 A recently published study in JAMA Psychiatry on people with OCD who didn't respond to antidepressant medications alone compared adding Risperdal (an atypical anti-psychotic medication), CBT focusing on Exposure/Response Prevention (ERP), or a placebo.
 Eighty percent who received CBT improved, compared to 23% for those who received Risperdal and 15% who received a placebo.
 Improvements to a "minimal level" of OCD was achieved by 43% who received CBT, 13% who received Risperdal, and 5% who received placebo.

-The November/December Peace of Mind is now available, with articles on Dealing with Holiday Stress, Anger Management, Tips for Insomnia, Brief Meditation Techniques, and other brief articles and other brief articles.
+The January/February Peace of Mind is now available, with articles on Feed Your Soul, Depression, Worry Myths, Dealing with Uncertainties.
 Subscribe for free now.
 You can stop at any time.

 Follow my Facebook Page for OCD news and announcements at OCD Cleveland.